bncastle/HR/README.md

 use a '@' before the variable name. ex: `@variableName` where `variableName` is the name of the variable defined in the variables section to which you want to refer (see below for examples).
 The output of tasks can also be used within the command of other tasks by enclosing the name of the task in the same manner (examples are shown in the example below).
 Variable names and task names are restricted to: 'A-Z', 'a-z' and '_'.
-A templates section as shown below can be used to implement a template that takes text as input and replaces the text in its template with the input text.
+A templates section as shown below can be used to implement a template that takes text parameters as input and replaces their references with the text entered by the user.
 Note the parameter names are refered to with a '$' preceding it.
-This tells the compiler that we want whatever the user entered for that parameter to be replaced there.
+Templates can be called from tasks by preceeding them with '_' (this is subject to change).
+To call a template named copy(dir), you would use _copy(C:\yourDirHere)
 An example `config.hr` file is shown below:

 ```php